vseryakov/backendjs/README.md

     Store a file on the backend, the file can be sent using form multipart upload or as JSON

     The following parameters can be used:
-    - `prefix` - must be provided, defines the namescape where the file is stored
+    - `prefix` - must be provided, defines the namespace where the file is stored
     - `name` - name of the file, required
     - `_name` - name of the property that contains the file contents, for use with JSON or defines the name of the file attribute for multipart upload
     - `_tm` - append the current timestamp to the file name
-    - `_ext` - extention to be assign to the file, otherwise the actual extension from the file name is used
+    - `_ext` - extension to be assign to the file, otherwise the actual extension from the file name is used

 - `/file/del`